𝐐𝐮𝐫𝐚𝐧 (𝟐:𝟐𝟏𝟔) – ‘𝐅𝐢𝐠𝐡𝐭𝐢𝐧𝐠 𝐢𝐬 𝐞𝐧𝐣𝐨𝐢𝐧𝐞𝐝 𝐨𝐧 𝐲𝐨𝐮…’

 Mohamad Mostafa Nassar

-The above passage lays out that it’s binding to fight against tyranny, oppression.
-The fighting that is mentioned in the verse is not against innocents, but against those who oppress innocent men, women and children.
+The above passage lays out that it’s binding to fight against tyranny, and oppression.
+The fighting that is mentioned in the verse is not against innocents, but against those who oppress innocent men, women, and children.
 As the next verse shows:

 2:216 Fighting is enjoined on you, and it is an object of dislike to you; and it may be that you dislike a thing while it is good for you, and it may be that you love a thing while it is evil for you, and God knows, while you do not know.

 2:217 They ask you concerning the sacred month about fighting in it.
 Say: Fighting in it is a grave matter,